dotnet/dotNext/docs/features/cluster/raft.md

 3. Node _A_ now supports additional log entry types
 4. Upgrade _B(0)_ => _B(1)_.
 Now the quorum of nodes can handle additional log entry types. _C_ can't, so it cannot replicate from a new leader and becomes a stale node.
 However, the cluster is alive
 5. Upgrade _C(0)_ => _C(1)_.
 Now the whole cluster supports additional log entry types

+# Development and Debugging
+It may be hard to reproduce the real cluster on developer's machine.
+You may want to run your node in _Debug_ mode and ensure that the node you're running is a leader node.
+To do that, you need to start the node in _Cold Start_ mode.

+# Performance
+The wire format is highly optimized for transferring log entries during the replication process over the wire.
+The most performance optimizations should be performed when configuring persistent Write-Ahead Log.

+[WriteAheadLog](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.WriteAheadLog) writes all log entries to the page cache or private memory depending on [MemoryManagement](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.WriteAheadLog.Options.MemoryManagement) configuration property.
+The background flusher instructs the OS to flush the modified memory pages to the disk.
+The caller that appends the log entry doesn't wait for the flush.
+The background process creates checkpoints for every flush for safe recovery in case of failure.

+On Linux, WAL implementation automatically detects availability of [Transparent Huge Pages](https://docs.kernel.org/admin-guide/mm/transhuge.html).
+If THP is enabled, WAL arranges huge memory pages to keep the written log entries.

 # Guide: How To Implement Database
 This section contains recommendations about implementation of your own database or distributed service based on .NEXT Cluster programming model.
 It can be K/V database, distributed UUID generator, distributed lock or anything else.